Pump Impellers and Parts: Types, Functions, and Performance Impact

 2.Which type of pump impeller is best for wastewater or slurry applications?

-Vortex and semi-open impellers are ideal for wastewater, slurry, and solids-handling industries because they reduce clogging, improve flow consistency, and lower maintenance needs.
+Vortex and semi-open rotors are ideal for wastewater, slurry, and solids-handling industries because they reduce clogging, improve flow consistency, and lower maintenance needs.

 3.How do pump seals, bearings, and casings impact overall performance?